Own Your Niche Or Get Ghosted

 Here’s the quick-and-dirty roadmap:

 Audience: Who do you serve?
-(Hint: “everyone” = instant fail.)
+(Hint: “everyone” = NO.)

 Problem: What pain are they avoiding, denying, or losing by not fixing it?